DSPN/oracle-bare-metal-cloud-dse/README.md

 Now that your instances are running, we are going to install DataStax Enterprise (DSE).
 This will be a two step process:
 * Install OpsCenter
 * Use OpsCenter Lifecycle Manager (LCM) to install and configure DSE on each node

+You will need to open a terminal session to the first machine.
+To ssh to the machine, find its public IP in the console and then run the command:

+    ssh -i .ssh/id_rsa opc@<IP Address>

+Once logged into the machine run this command to get
+## Deleting the Cluster

+To delete the cluster, login to the console and click "terminate" on each node.